netreconlab/ParseCareKit/README.md

    newParseDoctor.sex = "Female" //This default from OCKPatient, Doctor has all defaults of it's CareKit counterpart

-   guard let updatedCareKitDoctor = newParseDoctor.convertToCareKit(fromCloud: false) else {
+   guard let updatedCareKitDoctor = newParseDoctor.convertToCareKit() else {
        completion(nil,nil)
        return
    }